Things to do

 Below is a list of things to do and take advantage of during your stay here in Pembrokeshire.

 Beaches - Pembrokeshire, particularly in the south of the county, has some of the best white sand beaches in the UK, arguably the world.
-Why not pack a picnic, your bucket and spade, and spend the day relaxing and building sandcastles at Barafundle or Freshwater West?
+Why not pack a picnic, your bucket and spade, and spend the day relaxing, rock pooling, building sandcastles at Barafundle or Freshwater West?
+Freshwater West is our nearest Beach.
+Robin Hood and Harry Potter were filmed here and of course it is the resting place of Dobby.
+A free Elf.

 Surfing & Bodyboarding - There are plenty of world-class surf beaches in Pembrokeshire, and several within easy reach of King's Mill, including the mighty Freshwater West.
 Further north, the likes of Newgale and Whitesands offer outstanding surfing when the conditions are right.
 Nick is a keen surfer and can point you in the right direction.
-We can also organise you surf lessons, stand up paddle boarding and lots more with the local operator.
+There are several operators in the area.
+A quick google should get you on the right track but feel free to ask.

 Wildlife - Pembrokeshire is teeming with wildlife, thanks to the presence of the UK's only coastal National Park.
 Trips can be booked to Skomer Island early in the season to see the island's puffins, one of Pembrokeshire's iconic bird species.
 There are countless other species to look out for, and not just on land - Porpoises and seals are common sightings along St.Bride's Bay.